Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Must a lease agreement be concluded in writing?

 A lease agreement concluded informally or orally is perfectly valid.
 However, according to Article 37 of the Law on Municipal Tenancy (29/1994), either party can request that the lease agreement be formalised in writing.
-Particularly in the case of commercial leases, the lease agreement should also be formalised through a public notarial deed in order to be entered in the Real Estate Register, so that the tenant can benefit from stronger protections (eg, binding effect of the lease against third parties).
+Particularly in the case of commercial leases, the lease agreement should also be formalised through a public notarial deed in order to be entered in the Property Registry, so that the tenant can benefit from stronger protection (eg, binding effect of the lease against third parties).

 Are there any regulations setting out mandatory or prohibited provisions in lease agreements?

 In the case of both residential and commercial lease agreements, both the provisions on deposits (one month’s rent for residential leases and two months’ rent for commercial leases) and procedural law provisions are mandatory and cannot be waived or modified.